guinnod/cto-tech-task-front/README.md

 4. Open your browser and navigate to `http://localhost:5173` to view the application.

+## Running using Docker

+To run this project locally with Docker, follow these steps:

+1. Navigate to the project's root directory and run:

+    ```bash
+    docker build -t fakestore-app .
+    ```

+2. Start the application by running:

+    ```bash
+    docker run -p 8080:8080 fakestore-app
+    ```

+3. To stop the application, use docker ps to find your container's ID and then docker stop <container-id> to stop it.

 ## Conclusion

 This project is a testament to building efficient, modern web applications using a minimalist approach.
 By carefully selecting technologies and implementing features from the ground up, we demonstrate a deep understanding of web development principles, prioritizing performance and user experience.